Thadzy/Thadzy-Obsidian/Resources/Limit.md

 limit is the value a function approaches as its input a certain point.
 ![[Pasted image 20250622202141.png]]
 ```
-To check that limit actually have the value
+To check that limit actually have the value check both sides of limit
 ```
 ## Types of dots in graph
 - open dots represent values that are not included in the function's domain.